-Finally, when we are confronted with extreme coincidences, we often refuse to see those events as such.
+Finally, when we are confronted with extreme coincidences, we often refuse to see those events as merely accidental.
 Not only is it a possibility that such coincidences occur, it is a statistical certainty that they will occur regularly.
-The chance that you win the lottery may be very small, the chance that someone wins the lotto is very large.
-Examples of such extreme coincidences abound.
-The house of the French family 'Comette' was destroyed by a comet, James Dean's porsche repeatedly brought misfortune to people (look it up!), a baby was saved twice when falling out of a window by the same man who walked under it, and 70-year-old twin brothers both died in a car accident on the same road in Finland in a timespan of two hours.
-In such cases we often tend to think that ‘this cannot be a coincidence', but of course it is.
+The chance that you win the lottery may be very small, but the chance that someone wins the lotto is quite considerable.
+Examples of such extreme coincidences abound: the house of the French family 'Comette' was destroyed by a comet, James Dean's Porsche repeatedly brought misfortune to people (look it up!), a baby was saved twice when falling out of a window by the same man who walked under it, and 70-year-old twin brothers both died in a car accident on the same road in Finland in a timespan of two hours.
+In such cases we often tend to think that ‘this cannot possibly be a coincidence', but of course it is.

 Causal reasoning errors

-As cause-thirsty beings, we routinely make up causes for events when we don’t know the real causes.
-Comets and solar eclipses were often seen as signs of the wrath of the gods before we had scientific explanations of these phenomena.
-In short, we are overzealous in finding causal relations: we see many causal relations that aren’t there and if we cannot find out the real causes, we just make something up.
+As cause-thirsty beings, we routinely make up causes for events when we do not know their real causes.
+Comets and solar eclipses were often seen as signs of the wrath of the gods before we had scientific explanations for these phenomena.
+In short, we are overzealous in finding causal relations: we see many causalities that are not there, and if we cannot find out the real causes, we just make something up.

 Moreover, we also misinterpret causal relations.
 A common fallacy is that we confuse the probability that a if b with the probability that b if a.
-Remember problem 3 in chapter 2, in which we tend to confuse the chance that someone suffers from a disease if she tested positive, with the chance that someone will test positive if she is suffering from the disease.
-Similarly, we jump to conclusions and think for instance that someone is angry with us when that person does not answer our telephone call.
-But the probability that that person would not answer her phone if she is angry with us has nothing to do with the probability that that person is angry with us when she is not answering the phone.
-Many other causes are possible: she has forgotten her phone somewhere, is busy, etc. Yet we often fail to consider these other explanations.
-That kind of causal fallacy plays an important role in conspiracy theories.
-These theories are particularly interesting because they are fed by a whole list of biases and cognitive illusions.
+Remember problem 3 in chapter 2, in which we tend to confuse the chance that someone suffers from a disease if she tested positive, with the chance that someone will test positive if she is suffering from the disease?
+Here, too, we jump to conclusions and think, for example, that someone is angry with us when that person does not answer our telephone call.
+But the chance that said person would not answer theier phone if they were angry with us has nothing to do with the probability that that person is angry with us when they are not answering the phone.
+There are various alternative explanations for this, though; they might have left their phone somewhere, or are too busy to respond.: And yet, we often fail to consider these other possible causes.
+This kind of causal fallacy also plays an important role in conspiracy theories.
+Such theories are especially interesting because they tend to be fueled by numerous f biases and cognitive illusions.

 Conspiracy theories

-Conspiracy theories - such as the theory that the lunar landing never took place, that JF Kennedy and Lady Di were murdered by their governments, that Georges W. Bush orchestrated the 9/11 terrorist attacks or that covid vaccines contain microchips to monitor the population – offer a description of certain major events that, to say the least, differs strongly from the official version.
+Conspiracy theories - such as the theory that the moon landing in 1969 never took place, that both former U.S. president John F. Kennedy and the British Princess Diana were assassinated by their governments, that Georges W. Bush orchestrated the 9/11 terrorist attacks, or that covid vaccines contain microchips to monitor the population – provide accounts of events that, to say the least, differ strongly from their ‘official’ version.
 The official version is seen as a 'cover story' set up by the guilty party.
-Conspiracy theories often arise from a basic causal reasoning error.
-For example, because the terrorist attacks on 9/11 increased public support for the Bush administration and allowed Bush to invade Iraq, the Bush administration is thought to have organized the attacks.
-But, of course, it is not because 9/11 was used for political purposes (and increased support for the Bush government), that it was also staged (Boudry & Braeckman 2011).
+Conspiracy theories often arise from basic causal reasoning errors.
+For example, given that the terrorist attacks of 9/11 helped increase public support for the Bush administration and, at least to a certain extent, enabled former president Bush to invade Iraq in 2003, the Bush administration is thought to have orchestrated the attacks.
+But, of course, it is not because 9/11 was used for political purposes (and increased support for the Bush government), that it was also staged (Boudry & Braeckman, 2011).

-The ingredients of conspiracy theories
+The ingredients for conspiracy theories